-In order to have a steady view using high magnification binoculars (generally above 10x), you will need to use a tripod.
-If you want to use the same pair of binoculars each time that you go out bird watching, then the 8x magnification is considered to be the best option for the following reasons:
+To have a steady view using high magnification binoculars (generally above 10x), you will need to use a tripod.
+If you want to use the same pair of binoculars each time that you go out bird watching, then the 8x or 10x magnification is considered to be the best option for the following reasons:

-Wider field of view.
-If a bird is in a tree, it would be easy to put your binoculars to your eyes and quickly see it.
-With a wider field of view it won’t be as hard to focus.
+Wider field of view: If a bird is in a tree, it would be easier to put your binoculars to your eyes and quickly see it.
+With a wider field of view, it won’t be as hard to focus.
 Basically, you won’t have to spend wasted time searching for the bird.
 Obviously, many subjects are not going to remain still and wait to be observed.
-Using a lower magnification means that you will have a much wider field of view.
+Using a slightly lower magnification means that you will have a much wider field of view.
 This is why bird watchers opt for magnification in the range of 8x to 10x.

-The image will have better stabilisation.
-When it comes to handheld binoculars, having powerful magnification is not always a benefit.
-A 12x or 16x magnified image will shake significantly more than an 8x image.
+The image will have better stabilisation: When it comes to handheld binoculars, having powerful magnification is not always a benefit.
+A 12x or 16x magnified image will shake significantly more than a 10x magnified image.

-Eye Relief.
-The relief is the amount of distance between your eye and the eyepiece, when you can still see your subject.
-You will find more 8x binoculars that have a good amount of relief and can be used with glasses than you will 10x binoculars.
-The binoculars will be easier to wear, if you wear eyeglasses.
+Eye Relief: The relief is the amount of distance between your eye and the eyepiece when you can still see your subject.
+You will find more 8x or 10x binoculars that have a good amount of relief and can be used with glasses.
+The binoculars will be easier to use if you wear eyeglasses.
 Your eyes will not need to be as close to the eyepiece.

-All in all, 8x binoculars can be used with most kinds of terrains and a lot of different environments.
-This applies to both heavily wooded areas as well as wide open spaces.
-When using a pair of binoculars with a lower magnification, your images will come out a lot brighter.
-You will have a greater FOV, which means that you can follow around birds that like to move fast and the ones that are off in the distance.
+All in all, 8x binoculars can be used with most kinds of terrains and many different environments.
+This applies to both heavily wooded areas as well as wide-open spaces.
+When using a pair of binoculars with a lower magnification, your images will come out brighter.
+You will have a wider field of view, which means that you can follow around birds that like to move fast and the ones that are off in the distance.

 When you are using a slightly higher magnification, such as with 10x binoculars, you will be able to take in more details.
 This is very practical when you want to look at different types of wildlife.
 Slower moving birds will usually be in an open environment, which will not be hard to see even when your binoculars have a narrower field of view.

-If you are using binoculars that have extremely high magnification such as 12x or more, you will need a tripod to help you gain a steady image.
-Also, do not buy the inexpensive binoculars that have a high magnification – they are significantly inferior in terms of image quality, clarity and durability.
+If you are using binoculars that have extremely high magnification such as 16x or more, you will need a tripod to help you gain a steady image.
+Also, do not buy the inexpensive binoculars that have a high magnification – they are significantly inferior in image quality, clarity and durability.
 Cheap, high magnification binoculars often produce distorted images.

 For most people and their particular outings, the 8×42 or 10×42 binoculars are the best ones for bird watching as well as for general use.

 The Field of View / Angle of View

-The width of whatever you can see whenever you look through the binoculars is called the field of view or FOV.
-As stated before, a good FOV is essential and preferred by a majority of birdwatchers and available with most binoculars made for birdwatchers.
+The width of whatever you can see whenever you look through the binoculars is called the field of view, or FOV.
+As stated before, a wide FOV is essential and preferred by a majority of bird watchers and available with most binoculars made for bird watchers.
 Basically, binoculars with a lower magnification will have a wider field of view and vice versa.
 If the FOV is too wide, this will somewhat distort the borders of the images.
 This is usually the case when you buy cheaper binoculars.

 So, it is recommended that you get a pair of binoculars that have a good amount of magnification.
 When you are trying to decide which pair of binoculars to get and magnification is not an issue, always go with the ones that have a wider FOV.

 A lot of small binoculars have lenses that are in the range of 20mm to 28mm.
 Obviously, it will be easier to carry around a lighter pair of binoculars than heavier ones.
 Also, being compact binoculars, you might take them along more often and come across more bird watching opportunities.
-Small binoculars are also wonderful for those times when you are travelling, due to the fact that they are portable and can easily be chucked into a bag or a suitcase at a moment’s notice.
+Small binoculars are also wonderful for those times when you are travelling because they are portable and can easily be chucked into a bag or a suitcase at a moment’s notice.

 However, one of the bad things about smaller binoculars is that they have smaller lenses and are not able to get as much light in as the bigger ones.
 This means that the images will not be as beautiful and bright as the ones that you can obtain with large lens binoculars.
 Unfortunately, this situation is even worse in low light conditions.